 The care team will use all test results to determine the type and stage of cancer.
 Staging is used to guide your treatment plan.
 Thyroid cancer is staged from 1 to 4.
 Cancer that has stayed in one area is called Stage 1.
 Cancer that has spread to other parts of the body is called stage 4.

 Early detection and treatment lead to better outcomes.
 Your doctor may recommend screening tests if you are at high risk for thyroid cancer.
 This may include:

 Thyroid exam every 3 years if you are aged 20 to 39 years.

 Thyroid exam every year if you are aged 40 years or older.

 The goal of treatment is to remove as much of the cancer as possible.
 Most thyroid cancers can be cured.
 Those that can't be cured may need to be managed to delay or prevent the spread of cancer.
 Specific treatment step depend on the stage and type of cancer.
 Options may include:

 Thyroidectomy—Removal of all or part of the thyroid gland.

 Cancer can spread to lymph nodes on the neck.
-The nodes may need to be removed for testing or treatment.
+Nearby nodes may be removed.

 Radioactive iodine therapy—shrinks and destroys cancer and thyroid tissue.
-Iodine is naturally absorbed by the thyroid.
 This helps to focus the treatment to the thyroid without affecting the rest of the body.